oddlama/gentoo-install/README.md

 to boot most systems out of the box.
 It is strongly recommend to replace this kernel with a custom built one, when the system is functional.

+The installer should be able to run without any user supervision after partitioning, but depending on the current state of the gentoo repository you might need to intervene in case a package fails to emerge.
+The critical commands will ask you what to do in case of a failure.

 1. Partition disks (supports gpt, raid, luks)
 1. Download and cryptographically verify the newest stage3 tarball
 1. Extract the stage3 tarball